 Report of a mixed methods systematic review of literature.

-This resource is designed to help commissioners and providers of NHS commissioned services, create, review and sustain safe and effective specialist health services for people with a learning disability, who have a wide range of needs and varying levels of disability.
+This resource is designed to help commissioners and providers of NHS commissioned services, create, review and sustain safe and effective specialist health services for people with a learning disability, autism or both, who have a wide range of needs and varying levels of disability.

-Our ambition is to make a difference to the quality and consistency with which safe and therapeutic services for people with learning disabilities are delivered.
+Our ambition is to make a difference to the quality and consistency with which safe and therapeutic services for people with learning disabilities, autism or both are delivered.

 The resource draws on evidence from a commissioned rapid review of literature and professional review of practice.
 It aims to provide principles and an assurance framework to help standardise approaches to making decisions about staffing in a multidisciplinary learning disability setting, within organisations and across the system supporting the patient experience and outcomes.